open-cogsci/osdoc/content/pages/tutorials/beginner.md

 draw textline center=1 color=black font_bold=no font_family=mono font_italic=no font_size=32 html=yes show_if=always text=X x=[dist_pos] y=0 z_index=0
 ~~~

-Click on the “Apply” button to apply the script and go back to the regular item controls.
+Click on the 'Apply and close' button to apply the script and go back to the regular item controls.

 Finally, set the 'Duration' field to '0'.
 This does not mean that the target is presented for only 0 ms, but that the experiment will advance to the next item (the *keyboard_response*) right away.
 Since the *keyboard_response* waits for a response, but doesn't change what's on the screen, the target will remain visible until a response has been given.

 Remember to save your experiment regularly.
-You can download the experiment up to this point here:

-- [tutorial_step6.osexp][step6]

 <div class='info-box' markdown='1'>

-### Background box
+__Background box__

-__Tip__ -- Each element of a `sketchpad` has a 'show if' option, which specifies when the element should be shown.
-You can use this to hide/ show elements from a `sketchpad` depending on certain variables.
+__Tip__ -- Each element of a `sketchpad` has a 'Show if' option, which specifies when the element should be shown.
+You can use this to hide/ show elements from a `sketchpad` depending on certain variables, similar to run-if statements in a `sequence`.

 __Tip__ -- Make sure that the (foreground) color is set to black.
 Otherwise you will draw white on white and won't see anything!